shakhesierfan/cegis-robust-dtcbf/README.md

 ## Usage

-Run algorithm-Inverted.py to execute the algorithm.
-Requires NumPy, PyTorch, dReal, and AMPL (with the Couenne solver).
+Run `algorithm-Inverted.py` to execute the algorithm.

+Dependencies: NumPy, PyTorch, dReal, and AMPL (with the Couenne solver).

 ## Citation